-In 1902 Oscar P. Shepardson (1854-1926) hired architect Louis F. Lockwood and contractor John Peterson to build a two-story Colonial Revival style house for an estimated \$5,000 (Figure 44).
+In 1902 Oscar P. Shepardson (1854-1926) hired architect Louis F. Lockwood and contractor John Peterson to build a two-story Colonial Revival style house for an estimated \$5,000.
 Shepardson, a salesman, owned a number of residences in Merriam Park.
 In 1895, he resided at 1902 Carroll Avenue before starting construction that year on a new house on Iglehart between Prior and Moore Avenues.
 Shepardson, and his wife, Anita (b.
 1854), retired to Los Angeles ca. 1908.
 Mrs. Augusta Fliegler (1844-1921), a native of Germany, purchased the house following the death of her husband, Jacob (1837-1906).
 Her son, Jacob Fliegler Jr., operated the Fliegler Company, a wholesale fruit company.
 Jacob and his siblings, Flora (b.1882) and Clara (b.1884), worked at the company and remained on Marshall Avenue into the 1940s.

-Den E. Lane and the Craftsman Style
+Den E. Lane and the Craftsman Style (RA-SPC-4999)

 The popular Craftsman style was adaptable to small bungalows as well as large two-story houses.
 The Craftsman house typically featured overhanging eaves with knee brackets and exposed rafters, and a stucco or wood-clad exterior.
 Described as the" dominant style for smaller houses built throughout the country during the period from about 1905 until the early 1920s," plans were easily sourced from popular pattern books.
 Such books may have been the source of a number of simple bungalows in Merriam Park.
-Notable examples include the clapboard-clad Dr. Robert H. and Idalia Harrison House at 309 Wilder Street (1912) and the shingle-clad house at 284 Wilder Street (1911).
-An exceptional stucco-clad example at 2000 Marshall Avenue, featuring a recessed front porch supported by paired square columns and rubblestone piers, was designed by Saint Paul architect Mark Fitzpatrick (1866-1955), for Saint Paul's leading realtor, Den.
-E. Lane (1881-1952), and his brother, Cornelius A. Lane (Figure 45).
+An exceptional example, however, with a recessed front porch supported by paired square columns and rubblestone piers, was designed by Saint Paul architect Mark Fitzpatrick (1866-1955), for Saint Paul's leading realtor, Den.
+E. Lane (1881-1952), and his brother, Cornelius A. Lane.